Hardware at Cloudflare (Ep3)

 Oh, okay.
 I'm just trying to move on to the slides that we have here.

-Hello.
-So we We made our own dashboard.
-I know a lot of companies make the power dashboard and and companies will invite third party, but we made our own To monitor our own power at every single PDU.
+Hello, Colo.
+So we, we made our own dashboard.
+I know a lot of companies make their power dashboard and companies will invite third party, but we made our own to monitor our own power at every single PDU.

-The average, the max and the current levels and then at the top, you can see the peaks in amps, kilowatt hours.
+And then at the top, you can see the peaks in amps, kilowatt hours, and the large usage in kilowatts and the peak at kilowatts.

 As you can see, we spend a lot of time on power and trying to get things balanced pretty well.